eliamue/foundations-prep-april-2021/README.md

 ![](./screen-share.png)

 ## Our tools
-- VSCode
+- VSCode with ESLint
-  - basically, Microsoft Word for code
+  - basically, Microsoft Word with spell check for code
 - Git/Github
   - version control
   - 'facebook for code'